Who was Richard Avedon?

 Throughout his life, Avedon received numerous awards, including the Lifetime Achievement Award from the Council of Fashion Designers of America, Honorary graduate degree from the Royal College of Art both in 1989, Royal Photographic Society 150th Anniversary Medal in 2003, National Arts Award for Lifetime Achievement also in 2003, and Kitty Carlisle Hart Award, Arts $ Business Council, New York in 2003.

 Richard Avedon Foundation

-His legacy, among many others, is the Richard Avedon Foundation, a private running foundation, organized by Richard Avedon during his lifetime.
+His legacy, among many others, is the Richard Avedon Foundation, a private running foundation organized by Richard Avedon during his lifetime.
 The foundation began to operate shortly after he passed in 2004.
-It is based in New York and houses Avedon’s photographs, publications, negatives, papers, as well as archival materials.
+It is based in New York and houses Avedon’s photographs, publications, negatives, papers, and archival materials.

 In 2006, his private art collection was exhibited at the Pace/MacGill Gallery in New York and San Francisco’s Fraenkel Gallery and later was auctioned to benefit his foundation.
 The collection features photographs by Edward Steichen, Martin Munkacsi, and Man Ray, among many other photographers.